yezato11/Rapport-Robot-II/README.md

 ## Dialogue Samples
 <p align="justify">
-This repository contains dialogue samples from our dialogue robots to enhance the clarity of our paper titled "Rapport-Building Dialogue Strategies for Deeper Connection: Integrating Proactive Behavior, Personalization, and Aizuchi Backchannels," which has been submitted to INTERSPEECH 2025.
-We will move the data to GitHub upon acceptance.

 Our study examines four dialogue robots designed to foster rapport through small talk over 28 turns centered on travel destinations.
 The robots are as follows:

 1. CSFS4o: Uses the CO-STAR and few-shot framework with GPT-4o to elicit rapport building dialogue strategy (RBDS), focusing on proactive engagement, personalization, and increased use of Aizuchi backchannels.